3 men, 1 woman who were found dead at North Dakota business identified

 There were security cameras inside the business, but he didn't say whether the killing was caught on tape.

-"We've got a lot of good leads, a lot of good information," he said.
+"We've got a lot of good leads, a lot of good information," Ziegler said.

 Mandan, a city of 22,000, is 6 miles west of North Dakota's capital, Bismarck.